 It’s a great benefit – perhaps too great.
-American Express recently confirmed that it will stop including those restaurant credits as of Aug.
+American Express stopped including those restaurant credits as of Aug.
 1, 2019.
-That means American Express cards that come with free Priority Pass memberships like the American Express Platinum, the Hilton Aspire card, Marriott Bonvoy Brilliant, and others will no longer be eligible for these free meals.
+That means American Express cards that come with free Priority Pass memberships like the Platinum Card from American Express, the Hilton Aspire card, Marriott Bonvoy Brilliant, and others can no longer get these free meals.

 What are Priority Pass Lounges Like?

 Just what you will get with Priority Pass lounges depends highly on where you are.
-You’ll find that Priority Pass lounges will be all over the map as far as what they offer and how nice they are.
+You’ll find that the lounges will be all over the map as far as what they offer and how nice they are.

 At the end of the day, the worst Priority Pass lounge is better than the best airport gate area.
 You will get free water, snacks, light meals, and depending on the lounge, alcoholic beverages.

 If you spend enough time in lounges, this can easily help offset the cost of the credit card annual fee you received your Priority Pass membership from.
-It’s why we always suggest to do the math, and not rule out cards with high annual fees.
+It’s a big reason why we always suggest to do the math, and not rule out cards with high annual fees.

 It’s worth noting, however, that many amenities in Priority Pass lounges abroad do cost extra.
 But at a minimum, food, beverages, and WiFi are going to be free no matter where you are at.

-Once activated, you should get your Priority Pass membership card within a week or so.
+Once activated, you should get your Priority Pass Select membership card within a week or so.

 Also, be sure to save the materials that come in the mail to register your account online.
 Once you’re logged into the Priority Pass app, you can simply pull up your digital card on the app at lounge entrances rather than carry the physical card in your wallet.
 But be warned.
 Not all Priority Pass lounges can accept the digital card on your phone, so it is always a good idea to carry the physical card when you travel.

 And one final warning: Some lounges restrict when Priority Pass members can enter.
-It varies widely by lounge and can be unpredictable.
+It varies widely by the lounge and can be unpredictable.
 But just beware that you may get turned away when trying to enter certain lounges at peak times.
 A perfect example of this is the Virgin Atlantic Clubhouse lounge at San Francisco (SFO).
 While it is now a part of Priority Pass, you’ll only be able to enter between 6 a.m. and 12:15 p.m. daily with Priority Pass membership.

 Priority Pass is a great lounge network that many travelers can get a lot of value out of.
-There is simply no better way to improve your travels than having access to airport lounges.
+There is simply no better way to improve your travels than having access to Priority Pass and other airport lounges.